execonline-inc/CooperTS/packages/collections/README.md

 ### `takeLastWhile`

+`takeLastWhile` returns a new array of the items from the end of the given array while the given function evaluates `true`.

 This function has a curried and non-curried form.
-It returns a new array of the items from the end of the given array while the given function evaluates `true`.

 ```ts
 import { takeLastWhile } from '@execonline-inc/collections';